-The process of formally enroling in courses.
+The process of formally enroling in courses in the Student Information System.

 Repeated Course

 When a student repeats a course, the original grade remains on the transcript and in the student's average.
 The original grade has "R" specified indicating the course has been repeated and original credits removed.